-Music is inextricably woven into the essence of Kurt Glacy’s life.
-An alumnus of the Class of 1990, it has been a beacon and an inspiration for him—a way forward that’s steadying and freeing in the same breath.
+Music has been a beacon and an inspiration for Kurt Glacy ’90—a way forward that’s steadying and freeing at the same time.

-“I started thinking about this,” Kurt said, “because my wife, Tasha Vincent, died a couple of years ago.
+“I started thinking about these gifts,” Kurt said, “when my wife, Tasha Vincent, died.
 The transience of life came to roost, and I asked myself what places had really made a difference in my life.
 I was becoming more sentimental about Union because the College was really a changing point for me.”

 The Hugh Allen Wilson & Hilary Tann Annual Music Fund provides four to five students per year with scholarships to cover their instrumental or voice lessons.
 The students must be studying music and are asked to give a public performance, but Kurt doesn’t care about their majors or GPAs.

-“At first, attending Union was a culture shock.
-I was a scrawny kid and had trouble adjusting,” Kurt explained.
+“At first, attending Union was a culture shock,” Kurt explained.
 “The Union College Choir saved me.
-The rehearsals two times a week became the highlight of my four years at Union, and the other students in the choir were my best friends.
+The rehearsals two times a week became the highlight of my four years, and the other students in the choir were my best friends.
 Some of them are still my closest friends.”

 Professor Hugh Wilson led the choir, and by spring term, Kurt was also studying the organ with him.